-In my experience, it’s a common practice for teachers to read a book with the class, perhaps do one reader-response activity and then move on to another book.
-But there's so much more to be gained from digging a little deeper—even with very short books.
-For example, here are six examples of the activities I use with my Grade 1 and 2 class when we shared the book Mrs. Wishy-Washy and the Big Farm Fair.
+Hello!
+I am Susanna Westby and today I’d like to share with you examples of how I use Joy Cowley books in my class to practice many different literacy skills.
+It's a common practice for teachers to read a book with the class, perhaps do one reader-response activity and then move on to another book.
+But there's so much more to be gained from digging a little deeper—even with concise books.
+Here are six examples of the activities I used with my Grade 1 and 2 class when we shared the book Mrs. Wishy-Washy and the Big Farm Fair.

-1. We begin with a “picture walk” through the story.
+We begin with a “picture walk” through the story.
 By looking at the pictures, we can gather inferences, make predictions, share previous knowledge, and prepare for the ideas and vocabulary ahead.
-We also get a sense of characters and setting, which we will revisit later.
+We also get a sense of characters and settings, which we will revisit later.

-5. My students fell in love with the animals in this story!
-They loved how the animals grumbled while being washed, and they all had personal stories about washing their own pets.
+My students fell in love with the animals in this story!
+They loved how the animals grumbled while being washed, and they all had personal stories about cleaning their pets.
 We used this opportunity to relate the text to students’ own experiences.
 Students wrote about the steps involved in washing pets at home using this template.

 As you can see, even a short book can offer a wealth of learning experiences for the whole class.